Regd.No.: 126198/071/072

 The Trek itinerary involves some of the famous viewpoints and settlements like Namche Bazaar, Monasteries of Tengboche and Dingboche, and viewpoints like Gorakshep and Kala Patthar.
 Throughout the route from Namche Bazaar to the Everest base camp, we will have excellent views of Mt.
 Everest and other equally mesmerizing peaks above 8,000m like Mt.
 Manaslu (8,163m), Mt.
 Makalu (8,485m), Mt.
 Cho Oyu (8,188m) and Mt.
 Kanchenjunga (8,586m).

 The Jiri Everest Base Camp Trek itinerary can be customized as per your choice.
 New places and new activities can be added to the routine to further enrich your trekking experience.
-For instance, if you want to stretch the time of your stay at the Himalayas, you can incorporate Gokyo Chola pass to Everest base camp Trek or Everest High Passes Trek to the itinerary.
-The most suitable time to undertake the trek is seasons of autumn (October and November) and spring (April and May).
+For instance, if you want to stretch the time of your stay in the Himalayas, you can incorporate the Gokyo Chola pass to Everest base camp Trek or Everest High Passes Trek into the itinerary.
+The most suitable time to undertake the trek is the seasons of autumn (October and November) and spring (April and May).
 The months have been elected on the basis of visibility and climate.

 Itinerary Detail Expand All Close All